MurtadhaAlobaidi/soundgood-music-school/README.md

 # How to Execute
-1. Clone this git repository.  `git clone https://github.com/libgit2/libgit2`
+1. Clone this git repository.  `git clone https://github.com/mhaao/Soundgood-Music-School.git`
-2. Change to the newly created directory cd soundgood-music-school.  `cd "doc-db-intro"`
+2. Change to the newly created directory cd soundgood-music-school.  `cd "Soundgood-Music-School"`
+3.
-3. Build the project with the command `mvn install`
+4. Build the project with the command `mvn install`
-4. Run the program with the command `mvn exec:java`
+5. Run the program with the command `mvn exec:java`